 Would you get The Cure?

-Right now I’m living my young 20’s in a city where I belong.
-I don’t get excited about my birthday anymore, but I don’t dread getting older.
-In a recent book I read titled the Post Mortal by Drew Magary, there was a cure to aging discovered and almost everyone in this book received the cure.
+One of the more recent books I read, The Postmortal by Drew Magary, had an interesting premise that made me think.
+In the book, there was a “cure” for aging discovered and almost everyone in this book received “The Cure”.
 They would stay the same age and their organs wouldn’t deteriorate.
-The planet Earth changes as people are living way longer than they used to.
-So the real question is, if the cure existed where you wouldn’t age any longer, would you take it?
+The planet changes as people are living way longer than they used to.
+The question is, if the cure existed where you wouldn’t age any longer, would you take it?

 Even though I didn’t like this book, it allowed me to be able to read something that I normally wouldn’t have.
-Let me know in the comments whether you would receive the cure to aging if it ever became available.
+Let me know in the comments whether you would receive the cure for aging if it ever became available.

 5 thoughts on “Would you get The Cure?